DDMAL/UMIL/README.md

 3. `dev` - optional dependencies (eg. for code formatting, linting, type checking) that can be useful in the development environment, but are never used in the application container.

 NOTE: it is not generally necessary to use `poetry` for development, except when adding additional dependencies.

+## Frontend Set-up Explanation

+All frontend-related files (except Django templates in `web-app/django/VIM/templates/`) are located in `web-app/frontend/`.
+These files can be divided into two groups:

+- **Static Files**: CSS and images are in `web-app/frontend/assets/`.
+- **Dynamic Files**: TypeScript files are in `web-app/frontend/src/`.

+### Static Files

+Static files are served through Nginx, aliased as `virtual-instrument-museum/static/assets/`, and can be hot-reloaded in `development` mode.

+### Dynamic Files

+TypeScript files are built using Vite and served via `localhost:5173` in the background.
+These files are integrated with Django using `django-vite`. `django-vite` supports hot reload in `development` mode, and maps built files to `virtual-instrument-museum/static/` in `production` mode.